Why do sunroof seals shrink? The science behind seal degradation

 - Replacement seals may eventually shrink again

-This article is based on materials science research, field testing, and analysis of over 1,000 customer installations across multiple vehicle models and climate conditions.
+The seal gap is documented by the manufacturers: Volvo TSB MC-10212893-9999 and BMW TSB MC-10205090-9999.
+This article draws on materials-science research, field testing, and analysis of over 1,000 customer installations across many models and climates.

 0 comments